SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ### Ports and nesting presenters

 When you implement your own presenters, they will use subpresenters that can be connected with transmissions.
 But what happens when you reuse your presenters in other presenters?
-The simple answer is: you will also use transmissions to connect them.
+The answer is simple: you will also use transmissions to connect them.

 To make your presenters suitable for use with transmissions, the presenter classes have to define the output and input ports, and they have to implement the methods `defaultOutputPort` and `defaultInputPort`.
 Depending on the behavior of a presenter, the presenter class implements one or both methods.
 When defining the ports, you can use one of the available port classes.
 If you do not find a suitable port class for your presenters, you can define your own.